Clarksville, Tennessee: Founding

 In 1779, Hadley W. and Hannah W. brought a group of settlers from upper East Tennessee via Daniel Boone's Wilderness Road.
 Hadley and Hannah later built an iron plantation in Cumberland Furnace.
-A year later, John Donelson led a group of flat boats up the Cumberland River bound for the French trading settlement, French Lick (or Big Lick), that would later be Nashville.
+A year later, John Donelson led a group of flat boats up the Cumberland River bound for the French trading settlement, French Lick (or Big Lick), that later became Nashville.
 When the boats reached Red Paint Hill, Moses Renfroe, Joseph Renfroe, and Solomon Turpin, along with their families, branched off onto the Red River.
 They traveled to the mouth of Parson's Creek, near Port Royal, and went ashore to settle down.
 Clarksville was designated as a town to be settled in part by soldiers from the disbanded Continental Army that served under General George Washington during the American Revolutionary War.

 At the end of the war, the federal government lacked sufficient funds to repay the soldiers, so the Legislature of North Carolina, in 1790, designated the lands to the west of the state line as federal lands that could be used in the land grant program.
 Since the area of Clarksville had been surveyed and sectioned into plots, it was identified as a territory deemed ready for settlement.
 The land was available to be settled by the families of eligible soldiers as repayment of service to their country.

-The development and culture of Clarksville has had an ongoing interdependence between the citizens of Clarksville and the military.
-The formation of the city is associated with the end of the American Revolutionary War.
-During the Civil War a large percent of the male population was depleted due to Union Army victories at Fort Henry and Fort Donelson.
-Many Clarksville men were interned at Union prisoner of war (POW) camps.

-Clarksville lost many native sons during World War I. With the formation of Camp Campbell, later Fort Campbell, during World War II, the bonds of military influence were strengthened.
-Soldiers from Fort Campbell, Kentucky have deployed in every military campaign since the formation of the post.
+On January 16, 1784, John Armstrong filed notice with the Legislature of North Carolina to create the town of Clarksville, named after General George Rogers Clark.